 Remarkable value for an irresistibly sweet and aromatic wine from Piedmont.
 Light and with attractive floral notes, it is lovely by itself, or with simple, fresh-fruit desserts.

-Sauternes produces arguably the world’s greatest sweet wines, and Chateau Laville’s meticulous approach to winemaking ensures theirs is a fine example: a wine of sweetness, clarity and balance.
-Intense, honeyed and very long.
+Sauternes produces the world’s greatest sweet wines, and Chateau Laville’s meticulous approach to winemaking ensures theirs is a fine, multi-award-winning example: intense, honeyed and very long.
+It’s a wine of sweetness, clarity and balance, as you’d expect from its maker, Professor Jean-Christophe Barbe of Bordeaux University’s winemaking department!.
 A joy by itself, and a heavenly match for blue cheese and fruit-based desserts.

 White Port is little seen in this country, but is immensely popular in Portugal, usually drunk well chilled as an aperitif.
 Krohn’s version is dry, light and tangy, somewhat reminiscent of an aged Fino sherry.
 Add ice and even tonic, if you like.
 “La perfection dans la genre,” says Gault Millau, the French wine guide.

 A refined Late Bottled Vintage Port, from a small, family-owned, quality-focused Douro firm.
 Everything you’d expect: dark, strong, slightly sweet and spicy, and beautifully mellow.
-Perfect with Stilton or to sip by itself.
+Perfect with Stilton and other blue cheeses or to sip by itself.

 Infantado Tawny Port is aged in barrels for at least ten years, giving it a beautiful glowing hue in the glass, and a smooth, mellow, sweet-edged palate.
 Excellent by itself or with cheese.